 Dal and other lentils and beans remain favorites for my little one, and he continues to enjoy the lachko dal!
 I’m so happy to see him enjoying this family recipe.

 Be sure to check out the recipe for Osaman as well as these two recipes go hand in hand.

-And if you are interested in cooking different types of lentils and beans, check out my Guide to Indian Dal, Lentils, Beans, and Pulses.
+And if you are interested in cooking other toor dal recipes or different types of Indian lentils and beans check out my Guide to Indian Dal, Lentils, Beans, and Pulses.

 What do you serve Lachko Dal with?

-- 1 cup split pigeon peas (tuver / toor dal)
+- 1 cup split pigeon peas (tuvar / toor dal)

 - 1 tbsp ghee

 - ½ tsp black mustard seeds

 - 1 pinch asafoetida